-The Local Government Official Information and Meetings Act 1987 sets out a list of meetings procedures and requirements that apply to local authorities and local/community boards.
-Of particular importance for the roles and conduct of elected members is the fact that the Chairperson has the responsibility to maintain order at meetings, but all elected members should accept a personal responsibility to maintain acceptable standards of address and debate.
-No elected member should:
+The Local Government Official Information and Meetings Act 1987 sets out a list of meetings procedures and requirements that apply to local authorities and Community Boards.
+Of particular importance for the roles and conduct of Community Board members is the fact that the Chairperson has the responsibility to maintain order at meetings, but all Board members should accept a personal responsibility to maintain acceptable standards of address and debate.
+No Board member should:

-- Create a disturbance or a distraction while another Councillor is speaking; - Be disrespectful when they refer to each other or other people; or - Use offensive language about the Council, other members, any employee of the Council or any member of the public.
+- Create a disturbance or a distraction while another person is speaking; - Be disrespectful when they refer to each other or other people; or - Use offensive language about the Council, Community Board, other members, any employee of the Council or any member of the public.

-See the Standing Orders of the Whakatāne District Council for more detail.
+See Standing Orders of the Murupara Community Board for more detail.